mcburton/writing/introduction.markdown

 From a [1999 interview of Will Eisner by Ernesto Priego, found via HASTAC.](http://hastac.org/blogs/ernesto-priego/will-eisner-what-we-are-always-struggling-technology-storytelling)

+[in terms of scoping, list the things I'm not going to do... sage handbook on rhetoric chapter on digital rhetoric doug eyman trinity college open access rhetoric "digital rhetoric: Theory, method, practice"]

 ## Technology and the Humanities

 My interest for the purpose of the field prelim is to investigate how information technology has and currently affects scholarly practice in the humanities.
 Just as information technology has affected business, education, and science, it has also affected the humanities.
 These technologically induced changes have been extensively studied by HCI, CSCW, Sociology and Organizational Studies, my hope is to bring the insights from those domains to better understand the digital humanities.